ctcac00/riakdb_migration_mongodb/README.md

 * [Optional] Run [2.getLatestData.py](./2.getLatestData.py) to read data from Riak DB in 5sec intervals

 * Run [3.syncMongoDB.py](./3.syncMongoDB.py) to read data from Riak DB and insert it into MongoDB, in 5sec intervals

+## Tips and Tricks

+You can connect to Riak Explorer at this [address](http://localhost:8098/admin/#/cluster/default/data)